 宋祖英 (for Han Ying) -Honghu Waters, Wave upon Wave (洪湖水啊浪打浪)

 That night, my teacher gave my parents a surprise visit to explain the whole thing and told them the school was behind me.
 As usual, I did not even mention a word to my parents.
 My teacher usually visited every student’s home once per year, and parents went to school for parent-teacher conferences and our report cards twice per year.
+The fight and my grades soon caused the teacher and everyone to give me special notice.
+Soon, I blended in and forgot my eastern accent.
+I could even wear short sleeves and nobody seemed to care about the hair on my arms.
+I looked at them again; the hairs were so few scattered here and there; yes, long, but light.
+You had to really look to see them.

 I admired two popular girls in my class.
 One was the president of the class and the other was the leader for gym.
 They always dressed up in fashionable clothes and they had those thick, shiny black hair braids, nice and neat with a different style everyday.
 My hair was more on the brown and dull side, still short because I never learned how to braid my hair.
 People used to call me “黄毛丫头 yellow-haired girl” which meant that I was born without enough nutrients.
 Moreover, they stood in front of us, ordering the class to line-up and walk to the school playground.
 Sometimes, they used whistles.